-In Virginia, 1 in 10 people struggles with hunger and 1 in 8 children struggle with hunger.
+In Virginia, 799,620 people are facing hunger - and of them 214,270 are children.
+That's 1 in 9 children.
 In Fairfax and Loudoun counties, that number is 1 in 4 children.

 In Fairfax County, ranked 2nd nationally for highest median household income, 7.1 percent of residents (76,000 out of 1,064,735 individuals) are food insecure.

 In the 2019-20 school year, Free & Reduced Lunch participation increased.